MetaFam/metagame-wiki/docs/great-houses/house-of-daos.md

 A few more ways of getting some funds.

 - **[Gitcoin](https://gitcoin.co/grants/)** - Another route you could take is playing Gitcoin’s quadratic matching game.
 Read more about it [here](https://ethgasstation.info/blog/quadratic-funding-in-a-nutshell/).
-- **[Panvala](https://twitter.com/PanvalaHQ)** - _Panvala is the sustainable treasury for communities to share._
+- **[Panvala](https://twitter.com/PanvalaHQ)** - Panvala is the sustainable treasury for communities to share.
 - **[Free Company](https://freecompany.capital/)** - Free Company is a syndicate of experienced Web3 builders investing empathy-driven capital into early-stage blockchain projects.
-- **[fair launch capital](https://www.fairlaunch.capital/)** - The Fair Launch enables founders to leverage existing networks to bootstrap distribution and build long-term, highly engaged, collaborative communities.
+- **[Fair launch capital](https://www.fairlaunch.capital/)** - The Fair Launch enables founders to leverage existing networks to bootstrap distribution and build long-term, highly engaged, collaborative communities.
+- **[Giveth.io](https://giveth.io/projects)** - For-good projects creating value for society and the environment
+- **[Mirror.xyz](https://mirror.xyz/)** - Start a crowdfunding campaign on Mirror.

 ## 📅Events

-Afaik the only DAO events there are in this space.
+There are a growing number of DAO events in this space.

 - **[DAO Rush Week](https://twitter.com/daorushweek)** - Happening once a quarter, DAO Rush Week is a must-attend event for anyone interested in DAO.
 All the DAOs from the Ethereum space and wider are summoned to present their missions, host parties & initiate new members.
 - **[DAO Haus Party](https://forum.daohaus.club/t/daohaus-live-streams-publications/158)** - DAOHaus Live Streams; go through the DAOHaus Discord if you want to participate.
 - **[Fork The World](https://forktheworld.wtf/)** - Our hackathon for people building DAOs, technologies & knowledge around decentralized organizing.
 Happening once a year.
+- **[MetaFest2](https://metafest.metagame.wtf/)** - The second year of MetaFest following Fork the World.
+Coming soon next year IRL
+- **[The Daoist](https://www.thedaoist.co/)** - Organizing conferences and more around the world

 ## 🗨️Forums